anycable/docs.anycable.io/docs/js/reliability.md

 ## Reconnect automatically

 Reconnection works out of the box.
-The component responsible for it is called _Monitor_; `createCable` sets it up with exponential backoff and jitter, so a mass reconnect does not stampede the server.
+The component responsible for it is called _Monitor_; `createCable` sets it up with exponential backoff and jitter, so many clients reconnecting at once do not overload the server.
 To disable automatic reconnection (for example, in tests), pass `monitor: false`:

 ```js
 const cable = createCable({ monitor: false })